Skip to Content

 There is nothing quite like watching a patch of daffodils, day lilies, tulips or irises get larger and larger year by year.

-Many bulbs are naturalizers, meaning that the bulb that will not only return year after year, but will also multiply and spread.
+Many bulbs are naturalizers, meaning that the bulb will not only return year after year but will also multiply and spread.
 When growing naturalizing bulbs, be sure to let the foliage turn yellow before you cut it down after flowering.

 This will send nutrients to the bulbs and help them to spread for the next season.
-This stand of irises were originally planted around a well and were languishing.
+This stand of irises was originally planted around a well and was languishing.
 I dug them up, divided them and planted them in all my borders.

 I now have at least 10 times the irises and they are much more gorgeous than the original ones.